-Cancer stem cell vaccine in development shows antitumor effectApril 2nd, 2012 in Cancer /
+Cancer stem cell vaccine in development shows antitumor effectApril 2, 2012 in Medicine & Health / Cancer

 Scientists may have discovered a new paradigm for immunotherapy against cancer by priming antibodies and T cells with cancer stem cells, according to a study published in Cancer Research, a journal of the American Association for Cancer Research.

 "This is a major breakthrough in immunotherapy research because we were able to use purified cancer stem cells to generate a vaccine, which strengthened the potency of antibodies and T cells that selectively targeted cancer stem cells," said Qiao Li, Ph.D., a research assistant professor in the department of surgery at the University of Michigan.

 Cancer stem cells are tumor cells that remain present, and ultimately resistant, after chemotherapy or radiation treatment.
 Scientists disagree on whether these cells have unique properties, but those who support the uniqueness idea have argued that these cells regenerate the tumors that lead to relapse.

 Despite the similar name, cancer stem cells are distinct from embryonic stem cells, and the two avenues of research are separate.